2018 Penland Winter Residencies: Frequently Asked Questions

 Where will resident writers work?

-Each writer will be given a simple workspace with a desk and chair in a shared, quiet studio equipped for writers only.
+Each writer will be given a simple workspace with a desk and chair in a shared, quiet studio with other winter residents.
+(Possible studio location include Books, Flex, Drawing & Painting, and Textiles studios.)

 Will there be someone in the studio to assist with the equipment?